dadidange/par_lp/README.md

 For a more recent version I split this in two.
 The library for indexing the input and for matching can be found at [github.com/dadidange/esaMatcher](github.com/dadidange/esaMatcher).
 Currently, I am working on some adaptions at the code to compute the alignments.
-At some point, this will be published [here](github.com/dadidange/par) at some point.
+At some point, this will be published at github.com/dadidange/par.

-Right now, this repository should work best.
+Right now, this repository here should work best.

 ## How to run
 ### noweb